The mod 2 homology of free spectral Lie algebras: Divided power algebras and Koszul duality

-The associated graded of Kuhn's filtration of $TAQ(R)$, namely, looks a lot like the free $\idop$-algebra on $R/S$, except that it has the partition complex $P_d$ instead of its Spanier-Whitehead dual $\idop[n]$.
-The cohomology of the associated graded is given by the homotopy groups of the mapping spectrum so one can think of Kuhn's formula for the $E_1$-page as giving the homology of the free divided power $\idop$-algebra on $R/S$.
+looks a lot like the free $\idop$-algebra on $R/S$, except that it has the partition complex $P_d$ instead of its Spanier--Whitehead dual $\idop[n]$.
+The cohomology of the associated graded is given by the homotopy groups of the mapping spectrum

+so one can think of Kuhn's formula for the $E_1$-page as giving the homology of the free divided power $\idop$-algebra on $R/S$.
 From this point of view it is no surprise that Kuhn's formula involves free \emph{restricted} Lie algebras, while our formulas involve free Lie algebras.